minimaxir/stylecloud-examples/README.md

 # stylecloud-examples

-Examples of stylictic word clouds generated via the stylecloud Python package, with both the Python code to reproduce and code to gather the text from the original data source.
+Examples of stylistic word clouds generated via the stylecloud Python package, with both the Python code to reproduce and code to gather the text from the original data source:

+* `hello-world`: A simple example to demo the base functionality of stylecloud (also seen in its README)

 ## Maintainer/Creator